rjobeirne/SailRightPlotter/README.md

 ### Settings
 Access to the settings page is only available when the course is showing 'RMYS'.
 To enter the settings page a long press of the spanner and screwdriver icon is requred to prevent inadvertent pressing.
 Settings allow changes to speed and heading smoothing factors, proximity alert distance, auto advance to next mark and default start time for the start countdown clock.
 Individual notification tone can be stopped.
 ### Screen Orientation
-The app is only intented to operate in landscape orientation and it is locked that way.
+The app is only intended to operate in landscape orientation and it is locked that way.
 ### Navigation Bars
 To maximise screen space the navigation bars will appear only temporarily.
 In order to access them it is necessary to either swipe left from the right or swipe down from the top , and they will be visible for about 2 seconds.
 To exit the app, swipe left from the right and tap the back symbol **twice**.